 The Kauai Museum is open Monday through Saturday, 9:00-4:00.
 It is located near the airport, shops, and restaurants at 4428 Rice Street, Lihu`e.

 Stop in the gift shop to purchase locally made women’s dresses, men’s shirts, and lava lava’s (rectangular cloths worn as skirts).

 Staying at one of our east shore rentals such as Banyan Harbor, Islander on the Beach, Kaha Lani, Kauai Beach Resort, Lae Nani, or Pono Kai will put you in perfect proximity for exploring the Kauai Museum in Lihue HI.
 Need ideas for more must-visit places on your trip to Kauai?
-We are in the know with nearly thirty rental properties distributed across the island.
-Contact us at 866-922-5642 or [email protected], or find all the best places to stay and things to do by browsing our website today!
+Browse our listings or contact us at 866-922-5642 to make your booking and to get started with planning your ideal Kauai getaway!